spending time alone taught me ‘real’ love

 The most important take away I’ve engraved in my brain is that love isn’t a search for completion but compliment.
 I never want someone to complete me because that means I am incomplete on my own.
 You must go into a situation whole in order to have a healthy and long lasting relationship or else you’ll always be searching for something and looking for a void to be filled.
 Be aware that a strong emotional connection does not equate to a healthy relationship, you can love someone so much and feel like you’ll never find that kind of love again but that’s not true.
 I now have a better sense of what I want in a relationship, what I will and won’t tolerate, and when those signs appear that tells me to get the hell away, I listen and get the hell away.
 I can notate character more quickly and know when someone or something is for me before I even attempt to waste anymore time on them.
 I feel more comfortable with myself than I ever have before, all of my flaws, every part of me.
 I found my backbone.
 I learned to channel negative energy by journaling, spending time with my son, or doing anything I enjoy.
 Now I use my experiences and energy to give better advice when it comes to love and relationships.

-In healing myself it only encouraged me to help others become aware, heal, and place their love and energy into the right places.
+In working to heal myself it only encourages me to help others become aware, heal, and place their love and energy into the right places.
 In emitting my positive and healing energy I invite new opportunities while releasing the things that no longer serve me.
 Now I use my free time to continue to build myself, my brand, while pouring tons of love into myself and those around me.
 That time alone and the time I continue to spend alone reassures me and rewards me with the confidence to stand on my own.
 I look to myself first before I look elsewhere and that’s growth.
 I’ve gained the strength, confidence, and self-discipline to walk away from people and things that don’t bring me happiness, wellness, or inspire me to be a better version of myself.
 It’s crazy to look back at the version of myself that I was last year around this time and it almost makes me want to cry because I’ve grown so much.
 Self love is truly the most important kind of love you can have, it will open your eyes to so many things and stop you from making choices that mean you no good.
 I hold no hate in my heart because regardless of what I endured I take responsibility for the role that I played in it.
 I still want everyone to win and be happy with the life that they live, we all deserve that.
 Even if life never brings you happiness, I hope peace and content finds a place in your heart.

 For those who can relate or ever find themselves in a similar predicament after a breakup, take that time to stand alone, be alone, embrace yourself, and rediscover your worth and value.
 Know and learn what you bring to the table, and as I like to say I bring my own table to the table to stand aside yours.
 I am the catch, and I deserve to feel like the shit or feel myself because I can.
 I know who I am and who I have the power to be.